Best rosé wine: must try bottles in 2025

 Body & structure: Light bodied, sweet

-If rosé had a silk robe, it would be Pinot Noir rose wine.
-Grown in cooler climates like Burgundy or Oregon, it whispers notes of strawberry, citrus, and rose petals.
-Its light body and bright acidity make it a star with sushi, fresh salads, or grilled shrimp.
+Pinot Noir is a grape mainly grown in cooler climates like Burgundy or Oregon due to the grape’s preference for lower temperatures.
+Pinot Noir rosé wine whispers notes of strawberry, citrus and rose petals.
+Its light body and bright acidity make it a star with sushi, fresh salads or grilled shrimp.

 Rosé de Pinot Noir 2023 - Pierre-Yves Colin-Morey (France)